Delphboy/henrysenior.com/_fyp/999-resources.md

 - **[Vision Transformer (ViT)](https://arxiv.org/pdf/2010.11929/1000):** This paper introduces the 'Vision Transformer' or 'ViT' and shows how a Transformer can be used to replace traditional computer vision architectures such as CNNs.
 PyTorch provides pretrained [ViT models](https://docs.pytorch.org/vision/main/models/vision_transformer.html).
 - **[Vision GNN (ViG)](https://proceedings.neurips.cc/paper_files/paper/2022/file/3743e69c8e47eb2e6d3afaea80e439fb-Paper-Conference.pdf):**  This paper introduces Vision GNN (ViG) which shows how a GNN can be used instead of a Transformer to provide a vision backbone.
 It works by constructing a kNN graph over patch features.
 Section 3.1 contains an interesting discussion on how they minimised the oversmoothing problem associated with GNNs

+# Developer Environment

+You're going to spend a lot of time working on your project, so it's a good idea to invest some time in making your development environment `comfy`.
+Start by doing little things like changing the font (maybe enable font ligatures?), and changing the default colour scheme - there is more to life that 'light' and 'dark' themes!
+Then take a look at some other tools - what do people in industry use?
+Ask yourself, what causes friction when you're working on your project?
+Is there a way to fix it?
+What stops you from openening your laptop and picking up where you left off?
+If an idea strikes you between lectures, how quickly could you implement it?

+You should learn to use your editors to the point where they become an extension of you.
+How much can you do without the mouse?
+Software engineering is your craft, treat it as such.

+- **[WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) and [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-GB&gl=GB)** - Finally, a good command line on Windows!
+(Other than powershell of course)
+- **[i3/tmux/nvim setup](https://www.youtube.com/watch?v=bdumjiHabhQ):** How quickly can you move between projects?
+- **[tmux](https://www.youtube.com/watch?v=niuOc02Rvrc):** Tmux, the terminal multiplexer
+- **Fuzzy Finders:** The best way to move around your codebase!
+Look at tools like [fzf](https://github.com/junegunn/fzf) or plugins for [JetBrains](https://plugins.jetbrains.com/plugin/23451-fuzzier) and [VSCode](https://marketplace.visualstudio.com/items?itemName=rlivings39.fzf-quick-open)